iterative/ldb-resources/README.md

     Added 0 data objects to ds:.temp.2022-06-07T00:46:33.865467+00:00
   ```
 LDB reads the contents of path but adds no new objects because it recognizes all input objects as duplicates.

+TODO BETA: Another benefit of using LDB to service data objects from cloud locations is caching.
+When data engineers work on overlapping datasets, this normally requires duplicate file transfers from cloud bearing time and cost penalties.
+LDB solves this problem by using instantiation cache which accumulates data objects referenced on a particular machine.
+This layer of indirection may greatly speed up working with medium and large-sized datasets.

+Cache function in LDB requires no explicit configuration and is enabled by default.

 🦉
 </details>